 Our latest installment of the Howard County Times’ series, Sports Breakdown features River Hill soccer goalie Tomas Potts, who brought along some of his teammates and county rivals to teach how to defend against breakaways.
 Then, he and sports editor Brent Kennedy defend the goal in a breakaway shootout.

 Adam Lambert took over leading singing duties as he joined up with Queen to rock Merriweather Post Pavilion Sunday night.

 The art of creating artificial flies for fishing has a long history, possibly dating back to 200 A.D., according to flyfishing.com.
 There were descriptions of Macedonian fishermen tying red wool and two cock feathers onto a hook and throwing it with a pole and line in the water to entice fish to bite the “fly.”

-In a recurring series, The Darkroom takes a look back at some of the talented photojournalists who have helped enrich the pages of The Baltimore Sun.
-One such photographer was Lloyd Pearson.
+In a recurring series, The Darkroom takes a look back at some of the talented photojournalists who have helped enrich The Sun.
+One such photographer was William L. LaForce Jr.